Fates-List-Archive/lynxfall/docs/rabbit.md

 on_startup - the function (coroutine) that is called right before the worker starts preparing and begins to actually run.
 This function must set state.rabbit and state.redis as seen above

-on_prepare - the function (coroutine) that is called in between on_start and fully running.
+on_prepare - the function (coroutine) that is called in right after all backends are loaded and prehooks and run but before tasks are created in the worker.
 Use this to do stuff like waiting for a discord bot to come ready etc. etc.

 on_stop - the function (coroutine) that is called when the worker disconnects so you can close db connections.
 Note than redis and rabbitmq is already closed for you after on_stop is called